hergin/MDEwithAToMPM/AToMPM Installation.md

 *   (If not automatically opens)
     *   Browse to [http://localhost:8124/atompm](http://localhost:8124/atompm) and do the transformation check: [AToMPM Transformation Check](AToMPM&#32;Transformation&#32;Check.md "AToMPM Transformation Check")
+* You can check this page for an overview of what you see in this screen: https://atompm.readthedocs.io/en/latest/overview.html#